humeval/humeval.github.io/_pages/2022/call-for-papers.md

 The 2nd HumEval Workshop invites the submission of long and short papers on substantial, original, and unpublished research on all aspects of human evaluation of NLP systems including but by no means limited to NLP systems whose output is language.
 The aspects include intrinsic (directly on the given task) as well as extrinsic (on an external task) evaluation, quantitative as well as qualitative methods, score-based (discrete or continuous scores) as well as annotation-based (marking, highlighting) procedures, different quality criteria.

+### Invited speakers

+Samira Shaikh, University of North Carolina - Charlotte Markus Freitag, Google

 ### Important dates

-December 20, 2021: First Call for Workshop Papers\
-February 6, 2022: Second Call for Workshop Papers\
-February 28, 2022: Submission Deadline\
+28 February 2022: Submission Deadline\
+22 March 2022: Commitment deadline for [ARR](https://aclrollingreview.org/) submissions with reviews\
-March 26, 2022: Notification of Acceptance\
+26 March 2022: Notification of Acceptance\
-April 10, 2022: Camera-ready papers due\
+10 April 2022: Camera-ready papers due\
-26 or 27 May 2022: Workshop Dates at ACL (to be defined)
+27 May 2022: Workshop at ACL\

-All deadlines are 23:59 UTC-12
+All deadlines are 23:59 UTC-12.

 ### Papers